ncdcommunity/Raspberry_Pi_AT24HC02C_EEPROM_I2C_Module_Python_library/README.md

 (https://store.ncd.io/product/at24hc02c-256-byte-eeprom-i2c-mini-module/)
 This Sample code can be used with Raspberry Pi.

-Hardware needed to interface AT24HC02 3Axis Accelometer With Raspberry Pi :
+Hardware needed to interface AT24HC02C 256Byte EEPROM With Raspberry Pi :

 1. <a href="https://store.ncd.io/product/at24hc02c-256-byte-eeprom-i2c-mini-module/">AT24HC02C 256Byte EEPROM</a>